-- I love Olive oil.
-How much can I get out of the ton of Olives I just ordered online?
+I love Olive oil.
+How much oil do I get from Olives?

-One ton of Sevillano variety of Olives yields 10 to 15 gallons of Olive oil.
+The oil content varies by the variety of olive.
+Each variety has a different amount of oil content.
+For example: one ton of Sevillano Olives yields 30-35 gallons of oil.
 One ton of Koreneki variety of Olives yields 40 to 50 gallons of Olive oil.

-- Why cure Olives?
+Why de-bitter Olives?
 Don’t they come off the trees ready to eat?

 The Olive is the only fruit that is decidely bitter, even when ripe or over ripe.
 The bitter component is a glucoside compound called Oleuropein.
 It is a nasty trick to entice someone to taste an Olive off the tree.
 Don’t do it.